yana1al/Yana-s-Event-Elegance/README.md

-Welcome to the Event Planner App!
-This README file will guide you through the process of setting up and running the app on your local machine.
+Welcome App Users!
+This README file will guide you through the process of setting up and running the app on your device.

-Description
+Description:
 This Event Planner app is a web application designed to help users organize and manage their events efficiently.
 Users can create, update, and delete events, invite guests, and track RSVPs.

 Features:
 User authentication: Users can sign up, log in, and log out securely.
 Create events: Users can create new events with details such as title, date, time, location, and description.
+Review All created events.
 Update and delete events: Users can edit and delete events they have created.
 Invite guests: Users can invite guests to their events via email.
 RSVP tracking: Users can track RSVP responses from their guests.